 As Director of the Writing Center, Dr. Rulo strives to strengthen the writing environment of the university and to create a positive atmosphere for the development of writers of all levels.
-In his work in the Center, he is privileged to work with wonderful graduate and undergraduate students and staff and to guide exciting undergraduate research projects to presentations at conferences across the country.
 (The Writing Center can help students with papers at all stages of the writing process.
 For more information, please see the website.)

 Dr. Rulo currently serves as the Director of the Writing & Rhetoric Program, the Director of the University Writing Center, and the University's Associate Dean of Academic Support.

 The International T.S.
 Eliot Society's 2015 Fathman Award